Comparing Uncertainty Measurement and Mitigation Methods for Large Language Models: A Systematic Review: RQ3: Evaluation

 We notice that domain knowledge, vocabulary, and model size highly affect the calibration since we see GPT-4 results are most calibrated with high accuracy on both TriviaQA and TruthfulQA datasets.
 However, temperature scaling applied to LLM logits can have high memory requirements, given the large vocabulary sizes of modern LLMs and our limited budget to run such an evaluation.
-It is worth noting that the ICL-based batch calibration \cite{zhou2023batchcalibration} also applied in the logit-level, hence, it might have the same limitation.
-While recent Qwen2.5 \cite{yang2024qwen2.5} and Llama 3.1 \cite{dubey2024llama3.1} have even larger vocabularies of 152,064 and 128,256, respectively, GPT-4's tokenizer has unofficially known to have a vocabulary size of 100,277 \cite{achiam2023gpt4}.
+It is worth noting that the ICL-based batch calibration \cite{zhou2023batchcalibration} also applies at the logit-level, hence, it might have the same limitation.
+While recent Qwen2.5 \cite{yang2024qwen2.5} and Llama 3.1 \cite{dubey2024llama3.1} have even larger vocabularies of 152,064 and 128,256, respectively, GPT-4's tokenizer has unofficially been known to have a vocabulary size of 100,277 \cite{achiam2023gpt4}.
 Closed-box models like GPT-4 and GPT-4o do not publicly provide logits or vocabulary sizes, limiting researchers to using log probabilities of predicted tokens and the top 20 most likely tokens for each position.
-An open question in this context is determining the optimal layer for applying scaling to further improve calibration—should scaling be applied to the last layer or the penultimate layer for better results?
-Is the open-box model more attractive in the sense that the uncertainty of the last layer or penultimate layer of closed-box models is comprehensive enough to quantify?
+Open questions: How to determine the optimal layer for applying scaling to further improve calibration, e.g., should scaling be applied to the last layer or the penultimate layer for better results?

-While TS applied to model confidences shows promise, further research is necessary to explore additional parameters and techniques for optimal temperature scaling.
+While the TS applied to model confidence shows promise, further research is necessary to explore additional parameters and techniques for optimal temperature scaling.
 In contrast, Platt scaling \cite{platt1999prbbplattscaling}, which employs a sigmoid function to adjust output probabilities, may not be suitable for capturing the complex functional relationships in modern LLMs.
 Our analysis also proves that Platt scaling is more effective when the held-out dataset size is small and when inference probability distortions closely follow a sigmoidal function \cite{niculescu2005predictingreldiag}.

+For the verbalized uncertainty baseline, we also report the success rate of extraction of verbal uncertainty from the generated answers in figures for verbalized CoT.
+For DeepSeek-R1, the success rate was 100\% for most of the evaluations, hence we do not report in graphs.